gabevar/nets_management_2025/README.md

 ## Milltown

 Relationships between teachers and staff inside a school.
 The codebook containing questions and variable name is "Teacher Survey Blind.pdf".
 Background information about the school, setting and historical context is available in "mill town case.pdf"

+- "id" variable in nodelist are the node IDs connected with the "ego" and "alter" columns in the edgelist.

+- The "compleated_network" variable in the nodelist tells us if the respondent compleated the full network section.
+Careful, they are still included in the edgelist!
+But their responses might be partial.